tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 1. Miner Validation

-   In Bitcoin the P2SH multisig redeem script is validated by miners whenever a multisig payment is invoked.
+   In Bitcoin, the P2SH multisig redeem script is validated by miners whenever a multisig payment is invoked.
 In addition, they also validate the public keys used in the transaction.

-   With Mimblewimble multiparty transactions, miners cannot validate who may be part of a multiparty transaction, only that the transaction itself comply to basic Mimblewimble rules and that all Bulletproof range proofs are valid.
-It is the onus of the parties themselves to enforce basic spending protocol validation rules.
+   With Mimblewimble multiparty transactions, miners cannot validate who may be part of a multiparty transaction, only that the transaction itself complies with basic Mimblewimble rules and that all Bulletproof range proofs are valid.
+The onus is on the parties themselves to enforce basic spending protocol validation rules.

 1. $ m\text{-of-}n $

-   In both Bitcoin and Mimblewimble $ m\text{-of-}n $ transactions are possible.
-The difference is where and how validation rules are applied.
+   In both Bitcoin and Mimblewimble, $ m\text{-of-}n $ transactions are possible.
+The difference is in where and how validation rules are applied.

 1. Security